 Reviews of events and conferences, academic books or articles, self-access materials or useful websites of around 1000 words are welcome.
 Read more details.
 Examples of self-access resources with accompanying explanations are also welcome.

 Articles may be submitted in any language, but an English summary of around 200 words must accompany the original manuscript.
-When preparing your English manuscript, please use British English or American English (be consistent) and follow the style guidelines indicated in this example article for authors (updated July 2018 based on APA 6th edition).
+When preparing your English manuscript, please use British English or American English (be consistent), and follow the style guidelines indicated in this sample formatted paper (updated December 2020 based on APA 7th edition).
 Many authors find this website useful for APA conventions.
 Please anonymise your manuscript before submission.

 The authors retain copyright over their work under a creative commons 3.0 agreement and may submit it for publication elsewhere.
 SiSAL Journal retains the right to publish the journal in multiple formats to maximise exposure.

 Submission and publication dates